Michael Grimm (politician): Threat against reporter

 On January 28, 2014, NY1-TV political reporter Michael Scotto was interviewing Grimm in a balcony hallway of the U.S. Capitol building about the recently concluded 2014 State of the Union Address.
 He then tried to question Grimm about a campaign finance investigation.
 Grimm said he would not discuss the investigation.
 As Scotto started to mention the investigation again, Grimm walked off.
 Scotto then turned to the camera and implied that Grimm did not want to face the issue on camera.
-Grimm then threatened Scotto, saying that he would "break [Scotto] in half," as well as threatening to throw Scotto over the balcony.
+Grimm then threatened Scotto, saying that he would "break [Scotto] in half".
+He also threatened to throw Scotto over the balcony.

 Grimm issued a statement defending his behavior, saying that he was annoyed by what he called a "disrespectful cheap shot" from Scotto.
 The next day, Grimm contacted Scotto to offer an apology for his behavior, which Scotto deemed sincere.
 Grimm also issued a written apology, saying, "I shouldn't have allowed my emotions to get the better of me and lose my cool."
 An unnamed former staffer for Grimm and NY1-TV political director Bob Hardt reported that Grimm had behaved in a similar manner to other reporters on previous occasions.